AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 }
 ```

-All custom fields added on a form appear in the data section of the JSON payload sent by Frame.io.
+All fields added on a form appear in the data section of the JSON payload sent by Frame.io.
 Use the `interaction_id` to map the initial request and this new form data.
-And again, you can respond with a message (or even another form!).
+And again, you can respond with a message (or even another form!)
 By chaining Actions, Forms, and Messages, you can effectively program entire Asset workflows in Frame.io with business logic from an external system.

 ## Form Details

-Like messages, Forms support `title` and `description` attributes that render at the top of the Form.
+Like Messages, Forms support `title` and `description` attributes that render at the top of the Form.
 Beyond that, each form field accepts the following base attributes:

-* type -- Tells the Frame.io UI which type of data to expect, and which component and render.
+* type -- Tells Frame.io which type of data to expect, and which component to render in the UI
-* label -- Appears on the UI as the header above the field.
+* label -- Appears in the UI as descriptor for your field
-* name -- Key by which the field will be identified on the subsequent payload.
+* name -- Key by which the field will be identified on the subsequent payload
-* value -- Value with which to pre-populate the field.
+* value -- Value with which to pre-populate the field

 ## Supported Field Types